GH-Tyron/requirement-analysis/README.md

 - **Practical Insights:** Defines acceptance criteria and success metrics.
 - **Structured Learning Path:** Builds concepts step-by-step for clarity.
 - **Professional Standards:** Follows industry norms for requirement documentation.

+## 🧩 What is Requirement Analysis?
+**Requirement Analysis** is a critical stage in the **Software Development Life Cycle (SDLC)** that focuses on understanding and documenting what a system should do.
+It involves gathering, analyzing, and validating user needs and business goals to create a clear, actionable foundation for design and development.

+### 💡 Importance of Requirement Analysis in SDLC
+1. **Clarity & Understanding:** Ensures a shared vision between developers, clients, and stakeholders.
+2. **Reduces Errors:** Identifies issues early, minimizing costly rework and misunderstandings.
+3. **Improves Planning:** Provides accurate information for estimating timelines, resources, and budgets.
+4. **Enhances Quality:** Leads to software that meets user expectations and business objectives.
+5. **Strengthens Communication:** Bridges the gap between technical and non-technical teams.
+6. **Supports Validation:** Defines measurable criteria for testing and verifying system functionality.